 Within the framework of the ACRP, many types of research activities are funded in the context of research projects.
-In addition to research, these can include activities supporting cooperation and knowledge transfer in Austria, such as events, workshops, summer schools, networking activities and one Special Report.
+This also includes one Special Report.
 Projects can be submitted by individual researchers or institutions (individual projects) or by consortia (cooperative projects).
 The selection of the project type should be determined by the needs of the project: All necessary qualifications should be included in a manner appropriate to their project's relevance.